 I want to stress that I am in a situation where I can keep a very close eye on things.
 If the scenario were a bit different, I might choose to pop a couple of glucose tabs and be 100% sure that I won’t go low.

 4 hours post-meal, and I’m at 91 mg/dL.
 It would be good if the BG descent stops here.

 4.5 hours post-meal, and I’m at 74 mg/dL with 1.07 units of residual lunch bolus (again, almost all “tail,” though).

 At this point, I’m ending the experiment and having 4 glucose tabs.
 I’m not comfortable being in the 70’s, and I also need to walk up to the service station to pick up my beat-up old truck, so I need a little boost for that walk.

 But why did I start feeling off with a blood sugar of 142?
 That is the point.
 There must be more to the equation than just hitting a key number that kicks off the symptoms of low blood sugar, however slight those symptoms might be.

 To summarize my BG’s all in one easy to read place:

-Is the drop I experienced this afternoon fast enough to be considered “rapid”, and could it be that “rapid” change that made my experience the symptoms?
-But I’ve had one other experience that might indicate it’s not the rapid changes?
+Is the drop I experienced this afternoon fast enough to be considered “rapid,” and could it be that “rapid” change that made me experience the symptoms?
+I don’t know.
+I have had one other experience that says otherwise.
 Was it a fluke?
 Who knows.
 That experience is an interesting one, and you can read about it here.